The-Balance-FFXIV/glam/README.md

 First run the static site server with `yarn start:static`, then run `yarn start:admin` and navigate to `http://localhost:1313/admin`.
 Alternatively, `yarn start` will start both servers.

+# The wiggly bits
+This is some general documentation until we can clean it out.

+## Adding an item to the footer

+Currently, the configuration for the footer is under exampleSite/config.toml.

+If you want to add a new column, add it here.

+Updating an entry: add it as a folder into exampleSite/content/*.
+You'll need to add an ``_index.md`` that will then list out the parent for that item, and other information that you want to associate with it.